bbc/dsrp_bbcavs10k_distribution/README.md

 BBC/
-	metadata.xslx (spreadsheet of video file IDs and metadata) video/
+	metadata.xslx (spreadsheet of video file IDs and metadata) filtered-video/redux/
 		video files (.ts)
-	subs/
+	subtitles/redux/
 		subtitles files (.xml)
-	tsinfo
+	tsinfo/redux/
 		files created by tsinfo (.txt)
-	ffprobe
+	ffprobe/redux/
-		files created by ffprobe (.txt)
+		files created by ffprobe (.json)

 ## Errors, omissions, etc.
 Please report any errors found in the dataset and descriptive metadata to the BBC.
+In turn, we will endeavour pass corrections to the other dataset users.

 # Dataset details

 ## General Description
 This dataset is a collection of broadcast TV programmes with subtitles and associated metadata, made available by the BBC Data Science Research Partnership (DSRP) initiative for academic research use.
 To use this dataset you must be affiliated with a DSRP partner university and have signed and returned to the BBC a copy of a Data Usage Agreement.

-This dataset comprises of 10,166 programmes broadcast by the BBC in the UK between June 2007 and December 2021.
+This dataset comprises of 10,166 programmes broadcast by the BBC in the UK between June 2007 and December 2021 and contains content originally recorded between 1962 and 2017.

 ### Dataset Composition
 Each programme is identified by a globally unique number, called a diskref.
 The video and audio for each programme is contained in an MEPG transport stream (TS) file with a .ts file extension.
 Subtitles are provided as an XML file for convenience.
 A checksum for each TS file is available to allow verification of dataset integrity.